 Coverings for the floor | 1 | - | 1 | 1 | - | 1 |

-two more workers than the steel one.
-Steel house requires one extra carpenter for performing insulation services as compared to the timber house.
-The higher number of workers has been calculated for the steel house as compared to the timber house.
-For the steel house the total number of workers is 116 while for timber house the total number of required workers are 114.
+The table shows the total number of labourers, helpers and foremen required to complete the jobs.
+It has been shown in the table that the framing of the first floor required about 6 workers in total for the steel house, which is also the same for the timber house.
+The framing of the second floor required about 7 workers in total for steel and timber houses.
+For the non-structural walls, the timber house requires two more workers than the steel one.
+Steel house requires one extra carpenter to perform insulation services compared to timber house.
+The higher number of workers has been calculated for the steel house compared to the timber house.
+The total number of workers for the steel house is 116, while for the timber house, the total number of required workers is 114.
 So the amount of workers for both cases is almost the same as only 2 extra workers are required in the steel house.

 Table 3‑4 total man hours

-Components for the framing | Total man hours (labor) | |
+Components for the framing | Total man hours (labour) | |

-Timber house | Steel house | |
+Timber house | Steel House | |

 Floors | 75 | 81 |